sern-handler/website/guide-en/README.md

 # Introduction

-Welcome to the sern's official guide.
+Welcome to sern's official guide.
 This guide will go through all the core features of the framework.
-Thank you for choosing sern to be your framework!
+Thank you for choosing sern!

--  Teaching the discord.js library and / or Javascript / Typescript is out of scope of this project, so the documentation assumes you already know these elements.
-    Sern is only available in discord.js@dev at the moment.
-There are plans to roll out a version of Sern in discord.js@13.xx.xx in the future.
+-  Teaching the discord.js library and / or Javascript / Typescript is out of scope of this project, so the documentation assumes you already know these elements. discord.js@dev is the only supported version at the moment.
+There are plans to roll out a version of sern in discord.js@13.xx.xx in the future.

-- Sern is only available in ```discord.js@dev``` at the moment.
-There are plans to roll out a version of Sern in ```discord.js@13.xx.xx``` in the future.
+-  discord.js@dev is the only supported version at the moment.
+There are plans to roll out a version of sern in discord.js@13.xx.xx in the future.

 ## You will learn
 * sern's goal